agencetca/coffeemaker/documentation/manual.md

 *Note : an action ALWAYS receive a function as last argument, it called next*

-*You musk keep in mind this : do not forget to include DB and next as first and last arguments*
+*Do not forget to include DB and next as first and last arguments*

 *Optional arguments go on the middle*